wxguillo/machuruku/tutorial/readme.md

-# Machuruku: the Tutorial
+# Machuruku: the Tutorial 2.0
-Welcome!
-On this page I'll be walking you through using the R package I developed with [Jason Brown](https://www.jasonleebrown.org/), Machuruku.
-Machuruku is developed for modeling, reconstructing, and visualizing niches in past and present climates, while accounting for evolution.
-It is a spiritual successor to [previous](https://onlinelibrary.wiley.com/doi/pdf/10.1111/j.0014-3820.2004.tb00461.x) [implementations](https://www.journals.uchicago.edu/doi/full/10.1086/595757) of [phylogenetic](https://academic.oup.com/sysbio/article/55/5/785/1666006) [niche](https://link.springer.com/article/10.1186/1471-2148-6-72) [modeling](https://academic.oup.com/sysbio/article/59/3/322/1703086).
-However, our derivation of the methods and ideas in Machuruku was independent of these earlier studies.
-The main idea of Machuruku is to construct niches for every taxon in a time-calibrated phylogeny, reconstruct ancestral niches at each node, and project ancestral niches into current- or paleoclimatic data to create real-world estimates of the geographic origins of lineages.
+This is the updated tutorial coinciding with the release of Machuruku 2.0.
+I originally developed Machuruku ~2019 with [Jason Brown](https://www.jasonleebrown.org/), my MS advisor (2017-2020).
+After the release of the original version, we published [a paper](https://academic.oup.com/sysbio/article/70/5/1033/6171196) in Systematic Biology in 2021 describing the method.
+Machuruku was my first major R project and as such the original version bore some of the hallmarks of a novice R coder, along with some other quirks that continued to bother me as I moved on into a doctoral program.
+A couple years later in 2023, with much more coding experience under my belt, I decided to revisit Machuruku which quickly ballooned into rewriting the entire thing, both in service to my own projects and the community at large.
+The scope of the changes merits a nomenclatural leap to Machuruku version 2.0.

+The purpose of Machuruku remains unchanged: the package is for modeling, reconstructing, and visualizing niches in past and present climates, while accounting for evolution.
+Machuruku reconstructs climatic niches along a time-calibrated phylogeny and can project these niches into paleoclimatic data to visualize the potential geographic origins of lineages.
+The advances provided by Machuruku 2.0 are mostly practical.
+For example, many of the for-loops I was previously reliant on have been replaced with apply statements, which offer significant boosts in computation speed.
+Also boosting speed is Machuruku's new integration with the [Terra](https://github.com/rspatial/terra) R package, a faster upgrade to its predecessor Raster.
+The workings of the various functions provided in the package have been streamlined to be more user-friendly and flexible.
+There is also a potentially significant conceptual change to the way Machuruku calculates and visualizes uncertainty in ancestral niche reconstructions, which I will discuss in greater detail later.

-First, I will provide a very quick guide to using Machuruku on a basic level.
-Then, I will do a deeper dive into the various functions provided and how they can assist you in accounting for uncertainty, performing better visualizations, and other tasks.
+In this new tutorial, I will first provide a simple quick-start guide to using Machuruku 2.0 at its most basic.
+I then provide a deeper step-by-step dive into the each function and the possibilities they offer for reconstructing and visualizing ancestral niches.
 ## Contents
 * [Introduction](https://github.com/wxguillo/machuruku/blob/main/tutorial/readme.md#introduction)
   * [Installing Machuruku](https://github.com/wxguillo/machuruku/blob/main/tutorial/readme.md#installing-machuruku)